amer/resinfra/README.md

 2. I looked into how to integrate my terraform script with the already existing one [PR 7](https://github.com/amer/resinfra/pull/7)
 3. I tested the newly integrated terraform script to ensure compatibility

+### Jan
+1. I looked and commented on the open PRs and finalized by reserach on the monitoring solutions.
+2. Today, I want to get an understanding of what needs to be done for the following sprint.

 ## 25.11.2020
 ### Amer
 1. On 25.11.2020, I finished [#73](https://app.clubhouse.io/thinkdeep/story/73/use-terraform-to-create-a-virtual-machine-on-azure-in-an-configured-vpc) and [#80](https://app.clubhouse.io/thinkdeep/story/80/use-terraform-to-create-a-vm-and-a-suitable-network-configuration-for-azure) and merged into `main`.